 The following tool can be used to help you organize and plan English studies at your school.
 There are a few options available.
-Students can be tested in any order.
+Students can take the exams over a period of two years (11th and 12th grade).

-If students are taking different modules on the same day, then they must take them in the order dictated by the examination timetable.
-If you would like your students to take the examination in parts spread over different time periods (moadim), for example, Module A in the winter and Module C in the summer, they can be tested in any order.
-However, it is recommended they start with the lower module for 3 points -Module A and progress from there.
+If you would like your students to take the examination in parts spread across different time periods (moadim)-for example, Module A in the winter and Module C in the summer-they may be tested in any order.
+However, it is recommended that they begin with the lower module for the 3-point level, Module A, and progress from there.
+The oral exam (the BOOST) can only be taken in 12th grade.

 Requirements 10th grade 11th grade 12th grade

 Winter Summer Winter Summer Winter Summer

 Module A

-016381 can sit for module
+016381 • udents can he first

-Module C from winter of 11 th grade
+Module C from the

-016382
+016382 winter of 11 th grade

 Module B

 016383

 2 book reports

 2 short stories

 1 poem

 Project

-Oral Exam
+Oral Exam x x x X From winter only of 12 th grade

-• The project must be completed before the oral exam.
+The project must be completed before the oral exam.